pseigo/tanaris-js/README.md

 applications have needed, nothing more.

-We are **not taking feature requests** at this time, but suggestions for improvements (within existing scope) are welcome and appreciated!
+We are **not taking feature requests** at this time, but suggestions for improvements (within existing scope) and bug reports are welcome and appreciated!

 ## History